JSD2022/JSD2022.github.io/index.md

 **3.I am in my first year and I do not have any results.
 Can I still participate?**

 Absolutely, we even recommend participating in the first year.
 Remember that one of the goals of the Scientific Days is to have an overview of the thesis topics within the doctoral school to encourage exchange.
-You can find examples at the following link to help you make your [Poster](https://spi.ed.uca.fr/inscription-obligations/obligations/journee-scientifique-de-led-spi)
+You can find examples at the following link to help you make your [poster](https://spi.ed.uca.fr/inscription-obligations/obligations/journee-scientifique-de-led-spi).

 **4.Will there be prizes?**

 Yes!
 We are planning to give prizes for the best poster and the best presentation.
-To be eligible for the best presentation prize, you must not exceed 3 minute presentation ;)
+To be eligible for the best presentation prize, you must not exceed 3 minute presentation.